hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

       ```
    </details>

-6. Run `teamsfx init debug` under your project root and follow the instructions to update your debug configurations
+8. Follow the instructions in https://aka.ms/teamsfx-debug to update your debug configurations
    <details>
       <summary>If you're building app hosted on Azure, you can refer following sample when authoring `teamsapp.local.yml`</summary>